dirkroorda/laf-fabric/docs/_build/html/_sources/overview.txt

 What if you want to study the data that is in the fabric of a LAF resource?
 You need tools.
 And what if you want to add your own tapestry to the fabric?

-You need an environment where tools can be developed and data can be combined.
+You need an interactive environment where tools can be developed and data can be combined.

 This is the LAF Fabric.